Matt Smith: Personal life

 Smith was in a relationship with Brazilian actress and singer Mayana Moura from 2008 to 2009.
 He also had an on-off relationship with model Daisy Lowe from 2010 to 2014.
 From 2014 to 2019, he was in a relationship with actress Lily James.

 Smith is an atheist.
 He is an avid supporter of Blackburn Rovers.
-He has cited his favourite band Radiohead as an inspiration, and referred to Oasis as "the greatest rock-and-roll band in the world".
-In 2015, he was named one of GQ's 50 Best-Dressed British Men.
+He has cited his favourite band Radiohead as an inspiration.
+He has also referred to Oasis as "the greatest rock-and-roll band in the world"; a friend of Noel Gallagher, he attended his 50th birthday party in 2017.

+In 2015, Smith was named one of GQ's 50 Best-Dressed British Men.